 Spring is finally starting to make an appearance in Toronto.
 It’s the time of year when everyone begins to emerge from their winter hibernation to spend more time in the sun.
-It’s also the most popular season for weddings, graduations, and other special events.
+It’s also a popular season for weddings, graduations, and other special events.
 As you shed those winter layers, let us help you consider how to keep your skin looking and feeling its best!

 This fresh season is about renewal and change, and as such, it can be the perfect time to visit a facial surgeon.
 The transition from winter to spring can be harsh on your skin.
 After blasting our skin with cold air for months, we’re still slathering on moisturizer but concerned about acne, sun protection, and anti-aging protection too.
 Sunny days are on the way, but are you still showing UV damage from years past?

 Although there are improvements that you can make to your daily routine that help keep that natural glow, you may be ready to repair or even turn back the clock a little.
 Read on to learn why spring is an excellent time for facial rejuvenation.

 What happens to your skin when the seasons change?

 For our bodies, winter to spring can be one of the trickiest seasonal changes to navigate.
 After months of freezing temperatures, dry air, and a lot of time indoors, moisture levels begin to rise, and the sun starts to shine stronger.
 While all the rain, warmth, and verdant growth are exhilarating, it can lead to annoyances like allergies as well as a variety of skin problems.
 Some skin conditions you might experience include:

 - Sunspots and sunburn